 Why we love them: They carry affordable GIA certified lab grown diamonds.

 Moissanite was first discovered in 1893 by a French scientist named Henri Moissan.

 Initially, moissanites were thought to be diamonds because of their hardness — at 9.5 on the Mohs scale, they’re the second hardest mineral in the world behind diamonds.

 Later, it was determined that moissanite crystals were, in fact, composed of silicon carbide.

 Natural moissanite is said to be from space, earning it the nickname of the Space Diamond.
 However, all commercial moissanite engagement rings and jewelry is lab grown.

-However, while considered a good diamond alternative, moissanite is quite different from a real diamond and there are a few well-known problems with moissanite to be aware of before purchasing.
+However, while considered a good diamond alternative, it is quite different from a real diamond and there are a few well-known problems with moissanite to be aware of before purchasing.